Your Journey with a New CPAP Machine Begins Here. Compare Top-Rated Models Below.

 Common CPAP Machine Questions

-A CPAP machine is a device used to treat Sleep Apnea.
-CPAP is an acronym that stands for "Continuous Positive Airway Pressure" and is regarded by experts as being the best way to treat Sleep Apnea.
-Sleep Apnea is a condition where a person's airway relaxes during sleep, and in this relaxed state partially or completely blocks the airway.
+CPAP machines are a way to treat Sleep Apnea.
+CPAP is an acronym that stands for "Continuous Positive Airway Pressure" and is regarded by experts as being the best way to treat Obstructive Sleep Apnea.
+Sleep Apnea is a sleep disorder where a person's upper airway relaxes during sleep, and in this relaxed state partially or completely blocks the airway.
 These blockages can cause the person to wake up as the body fights to breathe.
 If this process happens hundreds of times a night, not only does one not sleep well, but they also have increased chances of higher blood pressure, and are at greater risk for heart attack or stroke.

-CPAP machines have an internal motor which provides air pressure to help keep the airway open throughout the night, assisting in getting the adequate amount of air to the lungs.
+PAP machines have an internal motor which provides air pressure at a specific pressure setting, helping keep the airway open throughout the night, assisting in getting an adequate amount of oxygen to the lungs.
 This means less choking, gasping, and waking up during the night.
 It means better sleep, and your body isn't deprived of the oxygen that it needs to keep you healthy.
 CPAP devices are mostly quiet (under 30 decibels) and some are very small and lightweight - designed with busy lives in mind.

 Many CPAP users find that using a CPAP device is a restorative and life-changing treatment.
 Provided you commit to the treatment, you will see many benefits including: